Student Finance CalculatorSFC

 Applications Open September 2026

 The LLE personal account portal opens in September 2026.
-The first LLE-funded courses begin from January 2027.
+The first courses funded through the LLE begin in January 2027.
 If your course starts before January 2027, you remain on the current student finance system.

 Total Entitlement